tenuama/table-of-contents/README.md

 ## JS API

-These methods are available from `window.adi`:
+These methods are available from `window.api`:

 ### `setActiveId(activeId: string)`
 Makes the element active and opens the path to it.